 The kidneys filter the blood and remove extra water and waste from the body.
-When something causes the kidneys to work less efficiently, it can lead to kidney failure.
+When something causes the kidneys to work less efficiently, kidney failure can result.

 In this article, learn about the different types of kidney failure, as well as the stages, symptoms, causes, treatment options, and prevention methods.